LingConLab/zhenshchina_dagestana_magazine_parallel_corpus/readme.md

     - `page`: number of the page in the issue
     - `line`: number of the line in the OCRed version of the issue (in the .txt file)
     - `rus`,`avar`,`kumyk`,`lezg`,`tabas`,`darg`,`lak`: line from the issue's version in the corresponding language
-    - `all_matching`: boolean variable (True/False values) indicating whether a line is the same in all languages, can be convenient to skip unintersting chunks of information.
+    - `all_matching`: boolean variable (True/False values) indicating whether a line is the same in all languages, can be convenient to skip uninteresting chunks of information.